-In support of #EventWell17, Nel Flint shares her own tips on keeping happy and healthy when you work in the busy world of events.
+In support of #EventWell18, Nel Flint shares her own tips on keeping happy and healthy when you work in the busy world of events.

-It’s a daunting thought that an event co-ordinator’s career is cited as the fifth most stressful of 2017.
+It’s a daunting thought that an event co-ordinator’s career has been cited as the fifth most stressful job.
 With this in mind, I’m proud to support UK Event Wellbeing Week!
-Launching today, (18 September), the week-long initiative encourages us all to take action to transform an industry with a culture of stress.
+Launching on 17 September, the week-long initiative encourages us all to take action to transform an industry with a culture of stress.
 It includes complimentary events with everything from debates and talks, to fitness sessions and mental health workshops.

 As part of the campaign to bring the industry together in a proactive approach towards workplace wellbeing, organisers are asking event professionals to make their own Stress Matters Pledge.
 Last week, I made my first pledge - to sit and eat breakfast with my son each morning, rather than grabbing a coffee on the go.